jimathy/jim-mining/README.md

 - NPC's spawn on the blip locations
   - These locations can also give third eye and select ones have context menus for selling points

+- NPC's Spawn at Mineshaft + Quarry so your players can go to either

 - Features simplistic crafting that doesnt need another system
-  - Simple "take this item, give this item" crafting
+  - Simple "take this item, give this item" crafting used with

 - Features Stone Cracking bench to fend off to the often used "Throw the rocks in smelter and magically organise ores"
+  - Ores and jewels are rewarded here instead of at the mines

-- Features Jewel cutting bench as an attempt to add more than just gold bars and such to sell
+- Features Jewel Cutting bench as an attempt to add more than just gold bars and such to sell
+  - You can use your gold bars and jewels to craft other items to sell to a Jewellery Buyer

+- Should be easy to understand and add/remove items you want or not
 ## Dependencies
 - nh-context - for the menus
 - bt-target - for the third eye selection